Keeshonds: What's Good About 'Em, What's Bad About 'Em

 This is not a guard dog.
 Keeshonds will bark, but it's usually welcoming rather than protective.
 Most are peaceful with other pets.

 The Keeshond has an independent streak and can be mischievous and "clever" (using his intelligence to get his own way).
-Focus on gentle, positive guidance and praise/food rewards.
+For training, focus on praise, food rewards, and gentle, fair corrections.

 The Kees is known as the "Smiling Dutchman" because of his tendency to curl his lip and bare his teeth in a hideous grimace.
-It's not a snarl, but only a happy and submissive grin.
+This is NOT a snarl, but only a happy and submissive grin.

 If you want a dog who...